AU-DK-Robotics/VL-GRiP3/readme.md

 cd OverlapPredator/weights
 ```

-Then train PaliGemma and place your checkpoints in:
+Train PaliGemma and place your checkpoints in:
 ```bash
 cd GRiP3_Pipeline/checkpoints
 ```